jessikarwang/DH150-JessikaWang/Assignment07-02/README.md

 ## In-class Cognitive Walkthrough
 The in-class cognitive walkthrough helped reassure me of the simplicity and effectiveness of my overall design.
 I was unsure if all the features available would be clear from the home screen and if the users would be able to follow the steps smoothly.
 Based on my classmates' input, I concluded that the features of the gardening resource and social aspects were not overshadowed and were made clear from the beginning.
 They also appreciated the clean design and color choices of the website.
 Overall, the purpose of the site and target user was understood by the participants.

 The cognitive walkthrough also revealed the easy and clear interactions of the design since it follows the structure of many other social and video platforms such as Instagram and Youtube.
 The participants were able to easily complete tasks through the straightforward feedback, standard templates, and large action buttons.
 They were also able to easily track progress when the screen changes and the results are shown upfront.

 I also gained insights to improve my prototype through the cognitive walkthrough.
 The participants suggested I increase interactions to make back-flow more accessible and allow the user to easily cancel their actions.
 One participant also stated that forward and backward buttons were not necessary for the home page.
 To improve aesthetics, the participants suggested adding pictures and details to more accurately portray the actual website in the prototype.

-Add pictures, progress bar, make logo all go back to home screen
+Below is the revised home screen after the cognitive walkthrough.
 ![gardenhomefinal](Garden_final_home.PNG)

 ## Revised Wireflow